-Right to Receive a Copy of this Notice.
-You may ask for a copy of your Notice at any time.
-Use the contact information listed at the end of the Notice.
-If you get this Notice on our website or by email, you can request a paper copy of the Notice.
+• Right to Receive a Copy of this Notice.
+You may request a copy of your Notice at any time using the contact information listed at the end of the Notice.
+If you get this Notice on our website or by electronic mail (email), you are also entitled to request a paper copy of the Notice.